Hugh Dennis: Early life

 Peter Hugh Dennis was born in Kettering on 13 February 1962, the son of schoolteacher Dorothy Mary (née Hinnels) and Anglican priest John Dennis.
 His older brother, John Jr., is a diplomat who has served as the British Ambassador to Angola and the British Representative to Taiwan.
 He grew up in the Mill Hill suburb of London as his father was appointed vicar of the local John Keble Church soon after his birth.
 His father later became the Bishop of Knaresborough and then the Bishop of St Edmundsbury and Ipswich.

 Dennis was educated at private University College School in London.
 During his time at UCS, he played rugby with Will Self and was head boy in his final year.
 He went on to read for the Geographical Tripos as an exhibitioner at St John's College, Cambridge.
 His thesis was titled "The Spatial Distribution of Elementary Education in 19th-century Wakefield".
 He also joined the Footlights, where he first met Steve Punt and club president Nick Hancock, and the trio collaborated on a number of projects besides the annual revue.
-In 2016, Dennis said that he was approached by MI5 agents whilst at Cambridge University and attended a preliminary interview to join them; however, he eventually decided that he did not want to take the matter any further, particularly due to being told during the interview that the job would require him to "do people over".
+In 2016, Dennis said that he was approached by MI5 agents whilst at Cambridge University and attended a preliminary interview to join them; he decided that he did not want to take the option any further, particularly after being told during the interview that the job would require him to "do people over".

-After graduating with a first, Dennis worked for Unilever for six years in the marketing department while performing comedy with Punt at venues including The Comedy Store in London at weekends.
+After graduating with a first class honours degree, Dennis worked for Unilever for six years in the marketing department while performing comedy with Punt at venues including The Comedy Store in London at weekends.
 Whilst at Unilever, Dennis became a brand manager of Lynx deodorant.
 His time at Unilever came to an end when he and Punt had their BBC Radio 1 show The Mary Whitehouse Experience, which they had created alongside David Baddiel and Rob Newman, commissioned for BBC Two.
 Dennis was put on sabbatical by Unilever, as rehearsals for the show were to take place on a weekday, but he never returned to the company and instead chose to pursue comedy full-time as a result of the show's success.

 Dennis uses his middle name Hugh as his stage name because the actor Peter Dennis was already a member of the performing arts union Equity.
-He later revealed in a 2016 episode of BBC's Would I Lie to You? that he had requested to keep his birth name as there was little chance of confusion between the two actors due to their age difference.
-Equity told him that this would normally have been allowed, but advised against it as Peter Dennis was the chair of the union's naming committee at the time.